oj713/Freecell-Solitaire/README.md

 # Design Details: #
 This project was created as an assignment for CS3500: Object Oriented Design.
 It uses a Model-View-Controller design pattern.
-A game of freecell solitaire is represented as 3 lists of each of the pile types, where a pile is represented as a list of cards.
-The game was originally implemented to only allow single card moves, and was later updated to allow for multiple cards to be moved at a time.
+The program supports versions of freecell solitaire where multiple cards vs. only one card can be moved at a time (running the pgoram defaults to multi-card move, as this is the traditional method of playing Freecell).

 **View**
 * FreecellView